Florence Cheap Hotels – Tips & Advice

-- The absolute best cheap hotels in Florence are Hotel Alessandra (budget), Hotel City (budget), Loggiato dei Serviti (mid-range) and Hotel Pendini (mid-range)
+- The best cheap hotels in Florence are Hotel Alessandra (budget), Hotel City (budget), Loggiato dei Serviti (midrange) and Pendini (midrange)

-- The best areas for travelers are City Center (lively and closest to attractions), San Frediano/Santo Spirito (best nightlife and food), San Lorenzo/San Marco (near attractions and train station), San Niccolo (low-key feel with easy downtown access), Santissima Annunziata (quietest part of historic center), Santa Maria Novella (near train station, walking distance to attractions), Santa Croce/Sant’Ambrosio (walking distance to attractions, plenty of local color).
+- The best areas in Florence for tourists are City Center (lively and closest to attractions), San Frediano/Santo Spirito (best nightlife and food), San Lorenzo/San Marco (near attractions and train station), San Niccolo (low-key feel with easy downtown access), Santissima Annunziata (quietest part of historic center), Santa Maria Novella (near train station, walking distance to attractions), Santa Croce/Sant’Ambrosio (walking distance to attractions, plenty of local color).

 - Most hotels in Florence are in historic buildings and subject to strict guidelines for renovations, meaning that many hotels do not have elevators or ADA rooms.
 If you have limited mobility or will be using a stroller, be sure the hotel has an elevator or book a ground floor room.